w3c/wai-curricula/content/content-author/multimedia.md

 Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content.
 Descriptive transcripts also include text description of the visual information needed to understand the content.

-Demonstrate approaches for providing basic and descriptive transcripts.
+People who are both Deaf and blind require descriptive transcripts to understand the information contained in video content.
+Emphasize that creating descriptive transcripts is easier when starting with existing captions and description.
 For details, see [Transcripts](https://www.w3.org/WAI/media/av/transcripts/).

 #### Learning Outcomes for Topic

 Students should be able to:

 * identify audio and video content that requires transcripts
-* create basic transcripts that:
+* create descriptive transcripts that:
+  * identify the speaker
   * convey the speech and non-speech information needed to understand the content
-  * identify the speaker
-* provide descriptive transcripts when required based on existing captions and description
+  * describe the visual information needed to understand the content
 * collaborate with designers and developers to ensure transcripts are easy to find on the page

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

+* Define descriptive transcripts as those that include text description of the visual information that is needed to understand the content.
+People who are both Deaf and blind need them to understand the information contained in video content.
+Explain that creating descriptive transcripts is easier if they are based on existing captions and description of visual information.
 * Define basic transcripts as a text version of the speech and non-speech audio information needed to understand the content.
-Explain that transcripts are for people who cannot hear the content well or at all.
+Explain that basic transcripts are for people who cannot hear the content well or at all.
 * Describe characteristics of quality transcripts for video and audio content.
 For example, identifying the speaker and providing all the relevant information needed to understand the content.
-* Define descriptive transcripts as those that include text description of the visual information that is needed to understand the content.
-Explain that this description are often based on existing captions and description of visual information.
 * Give students a piece of audio and video content and ask them to reflect on what type of information they would include in basic and descriptive transcripts.
 * Discuss approaches for making transcripts easy to find on the page.
 This may include adding the transcript in an expandable section and adding a link to a separate page that contains the transcript.
 Emphasize that making transcripts easy to find on the page requires collaboration between different team members, including designers, developers, and content authors.

+Interactive transcripts highlight text phrases as they are spoken (if supported by the media player).

 #### Ideas to Assess Knowledge for Topic